dotfinally/finallyreact/README.md

 ## Steps to reproduce

 ## Your environment (OS, browser, Node version, etc.)

+(if feature request):
+## Will you be working on this feature yourself? (to avoid duplicate work by multiple people)

 ```

 - Any issues that do not follow the above guidelines and template will be closed.